 Determine the preferred quiet-time of day, given your patterns, routines, and what you know about yourself.
 For some, the end of the workday, around 5:00 or 6:00 p.m., works best.
 For others, after dinner, about 7:00 or 8:00 p.m. works well.
 And for others, just before bedtime, between 9:00 and 11:00 p.m., suffices.

-Second, go back and frame this recurring daily event so that it is worth accomplishing.
+Second, now schedule and frame this recurring daily event (to complete your day) so that it is worth accomplishing.

-A calendar event is more than a transaction; it is a meaningful intention for your time, an occasion for you.
-The event might be something like: “I have peace of mind because today is complete” or “I’m setting up for a powerful day tomorrow.”
+A calendar event is more than a transaction; it is a meaningful intention for your time, an occasion to attend.
+This specific event might be framed as: “I have peace of mind because today is complete” or “I’m setting up for a powerful day tomorrow.”
 Keep working with framing it until it calls to you.
 Make this time sacred, a ritual that serves you.

 Alignment: To Predict and Plan

 Completing the day supports your ability to plan, predict, and coordinate action with others.
-Here, we pay attention to 1) how we frame the items that we engage and 2) how accurate we scope out promises to deliver agreements, projects, or commitments.
+Here, we pay attention to 1) how we frame our participation with items and 2) how accurate we scope out promises to deliver agreements, projects, or commitments.
 By reviewing our calendar, we notice how well we engage events and predict our time.

 These routines will support this part of your practice: